 - Signs of a urinary tract infection (UTI) like blood in the urine, burning or pain when passing urine, feeling the need to pass urine often or right away, fever, lower stomach pain, or pelvic pain.

 - Low blood sugar can happen.
 The chance of low blood sugar may be raised when Kombiglyze XR (saxagliptin and metformin) is used with other drugs for high blood sugar (diabetes).
 Signs may be dizziness, headache, feeling sleepy, feeling weak, shaking, a fast heartbeat, confusion, hunger, or sweating.
 Call your doctor right away if you have any of these signs.
 Follow what you have been told to do if you get low blood sugar.
 This may include taking glucose tablets, liquid glucose, or some fruit juices.

 - It is common to have stomach problems like upset stomach, throwing up, or diarrhea when you start taking Kombiglyze XR (saxagliptin and metformin).
-If you have stomach problems later during care, call your doctor right away.
+If you have stomach problems later during treatment, call your doctor right away.
 This may be a sign of an acid health problem in the blood (lactic acidosis).

 - Drugs like this one may cause joint pain that can be very bad and disabling.
 Call your doctor right away if you have very bad joint pain or any joint pain that does not go away.

 What are some other side effects of Kombiglyze XR?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

 - Upset stomach or throwing up.